Effiong Nsungusi

-Effiong Nsungusi Junior (born 4 November 1999) is a Nigerian professional football who plays as a forward for Danish football club HB Køge.
+Effiong Nsungusi Junior (born 4 November 1999) is a Nigerian professional footballer who plays as a forward for Indian Super League club Punjab FC.

 Career

 Nsungusi started his career with Ghanaian club International Allies in January 2018.
 He played 17 matches and scored 4 goals before leaving the club to join HB Køge.

+In February 2024, there was information about the interest of the Neftchi team, a participant of the Uzbekistan Super League.
+On February 19, he signed a one-year contract with the Fergana team.